 - 1. Students have a responsibility to promptly report any occurrence of harassment; however, the student has up to 60 days from the occurrence to report. - 2.
 Complaints may be presented to the local school Principal or Site Administrator. - 3.
-The school Principal or Site Administrator is responsible for reporting any complaints of sexual harassment to the Assistant Superintendent of Curriculum and Instruction or their designee within five (5) days of the complaint being filed. - 4.
+The school Principal or Site Administrator is responsible for reporting any complaints of sexual harassment to the Assistant Superintendent of Curriculum and Instruction or their designee within five (5) days of the complaint being filed - 4.
 The complaint should be in writing, state the act(s), state the date(s), state the name(s) of witnesses, and be signed by the complainant.
 Investigations will be conducted with discretion.
 The right to confidentiality, both of the complainant and of the accused, will be respected, consistent with the Board's legal obligations and with the necessity to investigate allegations of misconduct and take corrective action when this conduct has occurred.
-Claims

-- found to be factually supported will be promptly acted upon.
+Claims found to be factually supported will be promptly acted upon.
 Procedures and timelines regarding investigation and appeals are outlined in School Board Policy 2.70. - 5.
-Violation of the School Board's Sexual Harassment Policy by a student is grounds for disciplinary action up to and including expulsion and may result in criminal penalties being imposed.
+Violation of the School Board's Sexual Harassment Policy by a student is grounds for disciplinary action of out-ofschool suspension up to 10 days and may include a recommendation for a disciplinary hearing for alternative placement or expulsion and may result in criminal penalties being imposed.